Platelet Estimates

 2. Average the platelet counts obtained

-Such a counting scheme for platelets when clustered, as in the image, is probably not needed, as there are more than 100 platelets in the field.
+A platelet counting scheme, when clustered, as in the image, is probably not needed, as there are more than 100 platelets in the field.
 This translates into a platelet count of 1500 X 109/L or more.